Any room on your holiday to-do list for whipping up a few batches of candy? These are sure to please and a great gift idea, many are easy to make too!

-- Sea Glass Candy: This recipe calls for a candy thermometer.
-If you do not have one, you can still make this simple hard candy using the cold water test to monitor the temperatures.
+- Sea Glass: This recipe calls for a candy thermometer.
+If you do not have one, you can still make this simple hard treat using the cold water test to monitor the temperatures.
 From Not So Humble Pie.

-- A Better Buttercrunch Recipe: This crunchy candy, based on a top-secret family recipe from someone else’s family, is my answer for the cookie-averse recipients on my holiday baking list.
+- A Better Buttercrunch: This crunchy treat, based on a top-secret family recipe from someone else’s family, is my answer for the cookie-averse recipients on my holiday baking list.
 From Jess Thomson.

 - Grandma’s English Toffee: English Toffee.
 In it’s simplest and most refined form it is the perfect marriage of butter, sugar and chocolate.
 And my Grandma’s toffee is toffee at it’s best.
 I’m not bragging.
 I’m stating a fact.
 The toffee itself has only two ingredients: butter and sugar.
 She tops it with a layer of good chocolate and occasionally showers the top

 with a coat of finely chopped, toasted nuts.
 It is sublime.
 From Foodie With Family.